asimlqt/docker-nginx/README.md

 # docker-nginx
-Docker Image packaging for SBT, image based on Debian Jessie.
+Docker Image packaging for SBT, image based on the official Nginx image.